 Gadayka by plonc.

-Its visual field, shifting greys, earthen tones, mineral depth - echoes the terrains of the Top End, where weathered stone surfaces bear the marks of time and change.
-For me, the name holds a personal significance, recalling years spent in Arnhem Land and Groote Eylandt, where the geological and the cultural are inseparable.
+Visually, Gadayka draws from shifting greys, earthen tones, and mineral depth, echoing weathered stone terrains of northern Australia.
+For the author, the name also holds personal resonance, recalling time spent in Arnhem Land and Groote Eylandt, where geological and cultural realities are inseparable.

 plonc.
 Gadayka Tile